Alain94W/VolvoSBLUploaderTool/README.md

 # Secondary Boot Loader

 The secondary boot loader are designed to be use on mcirocontroller : 9S12 and 9S12X.
+They are coded in C using a very old verion of CodeWarrior.
 They are different version precompilled ready to be used for different configurations : using CAN0 or CAN4 channel, starting code in RAM at address 1400 or 3000.
 For this reason the following convention in naming was used : SBL_XXXXX_YYYY_ZZZZZ.hex where:
 * XXXXX = is the MCU Family 9S12 or 9S12X